ocircleo/invoicer/README.md

-# jewlers
+# Invoicer

 An Electron application with React

 =====================================

-### Developer -- Salman Hossain
-### Email -- salman@salman.com.bd

-The purpose of the application is to generate invoice for jewelry shop
+## The purpose of the application is to generate invoice for shops

 ### Features
  - User can add product